leobudima/elogii-blog/content/delivery-statistics-2020.md

 +++
 This is a list of 101 delivery statistics relevant for 2020.

-The data in here will help you get a better feel for the current market.
+The data here will help you get a better feel for the current market.

 Not to mention, it will give you a better view of how to navigate it.